diva-exchange/i2p-sam/README.md

 # I2P SAM
 An I2P SAM library: enabling applications to communicate through the I2P network.

-I2P is a fully distributed, "privacy-by-design" network.
+Long story short: I2P is an anonymous network layer allowing censorship-resistant and end-to-end-encrypted communication.
+I2P is a fully distributed, "privacy-by-design" peer-to-peer network.

 To get I2P up and running, take a look at the project: https://github.com/diva-exchange/i2p